LOOSE-LIPS/loose-lips-2.0/src/routes/blog/naom-nuit-miel-ep-blaklab/index.md

   href=&#8221;http://blaklab.bandcamp.com/album/nuit-miel-ep&#8221;&amp;amp;amp;amp;amp;amp;amp;gt;Nuit
-  Miel EP by Naom, Djosh&amp;amp;amp;amp;amp;amp;amp;lt;/a&amp;amp;amp;amp;amp;amp;amp;gt; One of North America&rsquo;s shining stars on the global minimal stage, All Blak Records are excited to announce a new sub-label &#8211; Blaklab.
-What began as a series of parties across Toronto has grown into a bustling musical community and platform.&nbsp; I must admit I have a soft-spot [...]Read More...
+  Miel EP by Naom, Djosh&amp;amp;amp;amp;amp;amp;amp;lt;/a&amp;amp;amp;amp;amp;amp;amp;gt; One of North America;s shining stars on the global minimal stage, All Blak Records are excited to announce a new sub-label ; Blaklab.
+What began as a series of parties across Toronto has grown into a bustling musical community and platform.; I must admit I have a soft-spot [...]Read More...
 published: true
 tags: release-review
 featured: false